-House Bill No. [insert bill number] seeks to revise the Supplemental Nutrition Assistance Program (SNAP) in Montana by mandating the Department of Public Health and Human Services to request waivers from the U.S. Department of Agriculture.
-These waivers would allow the state to limit SNAP purchases to healthier food options, such as fruits, vegetables, and lean proteins.
-The bill also proposes restricting the use of Electronic Benefits Transfer (EBT) cards to individuals over the age of 16 and establishes a transitional benefits program to prevent immediate loss of benefits as beneficiaries' incomes rise.
-Additionally, it requires annual reporting to the governor and relevant committees on waiver requests and SNAP spending patterns.
+House Bill No. [insert bill number] proposes significant revisions to the Supplemental Nutrition Assistance Program (SNAP) in Montana, focusing on promoting healthier food choices and improving program administration.
+The bill mandates the Department of Public Health and Human Services to seek waivers from the U.S. Department of Agriculture to limit SNAP purchases to healthier options, such as fruits, vegetables, and lean proteins.
+It also restricts the use of Electronic Benefits Transfer (EBT) cards to individuals over 16 years old and introduces a transitional benefits program to prevent abrupt loss of benefits for those whose income exceeds the allowable limit, allowing for a gradual reduction in benefits.
+Additionally, the bill requires annual reporting on waiver requests and SNAP spending patterns, while updating terminology throughout the law to replace "food stamps" with "supplemental nutrition assistance program benefits."

 Statutes affected: